-BREC's Baton Rouge Zoo announces 50 cent Wednesday's throughout June
+BREC's Baton Rouge Zoo announces 50 cent Wednesdays throughout June

 Latest Weather Blog

-BREC's Baton Rouge Zoo announces 50 cent Wednesday's throughout June
+BREC's Baton Rouge Zoo announces 50 cent Wednesdays throughout June

 BATON ROUGE - Parents searching for fun yet safe, family-friendly events to enjoy with their children during the summer months might find exactly what they're looking for at BREC's Baton Rouge Zoo.